avcoder/unit03-lesson07/slides.md

    - Go thru each of the 9 mongoDB CRUD operations to practice creating, reading, updating, and deleting to our `orders` collection.
 For example:
       - `db.orders.insertOne({ order: ["1 taco", "1 pop"], name: "bob", isReadyForPickup: false })`
 - Q: Does mongoDB let you just randomly add any new property/value when updating an existing document/object without validation?
 If so, discuss tradeoffs with that ability.
-- Stretch goal: create a database/collection/insert just 1 document/object that:
+- Stretch goal: create a database/collection and insert just 1 document/object that:
    - emulates a social media app of your choosing (twitter, tiktok, instagram, pinterest etc)
    - ensure your mock data takes into account all the various pieces of data involved with just one post (including text, image/video urls, date, hashtags, likes, comments, etc)